bradeneast/bradeneast.com/src/blog/resize-vs-compression-on-100-high-res-jpgs/body.md

 What is the best way, objectively, to reduce the file size of a JPG image for the web?
 Let's get scientific today, and do some quantitative testing.

 For the last decade or so, the standard for large images has been 1920px wide with medium lossy compression, usually weighing in at 300kb-400kb.
 That's changing quickly.
 In a few years, everything will have a 4k or 8k display.
 When I switched to a 4k monitor, I immediately noticed that most images on the web are too small for these displays.
-In fact, finding a "sharp at 4k" image online is rare.*

-> *Don't forget the occasional 6mb image that nobody bothered to optimize.
+In fact, finding a "sharp at 4k" image online <span data-tooltip="Don't forget the occasional 6mb image that nobody bothered to optimize.">is rare.</span>

 That said, is there a way to squeeze more mileage out of high-res images for the web?
 That's what I wanted to find out, so I tested the two most common optimizations: Compression and Resizing.